ArtCenter1/omnitrade-terminal/project_management/api-key-manager-user-guide.md

 ### Accessing the API Key Manager

 1. **Navigate to Developer Settings**:

    - Go to `/admin/dev-settings` or access it through the Admin Dashboard

 2. **Enable Binance Testnet**:

-   - In the Feature Flags section, toggle "Use Binance Testnet" to ON
+   - In the Binance Testnet Integration section, toggle the switch to "Enabled"

 3. **Access the Exchange Settings**:
    - Scroll down to the "Exchange Settings" section